 In keeping with the mission of Brevard College, the Philosophy and Religion major offers a broad experiential curriculum that equips students with practical skills and knowledge necessary for graduate school and today's competitive professional world.
 The Philosophy and Religion faculty is committed to the liberal arts goal of educating the whole person; to that end, Philosophy and Religion students learn through work in and outside of the classroom to understand the nature and significance of the teachings and practices of various philosophical and religious traditions.
-Students achieve this goal through a range of experiential opportunities, including:

-- reading and analyzing primary source materials from many different philosophical and religious traditions; - thinking constructively about their personal positions on major questions of meaning and value, informed by insights from philosophical and religious traditions; - observing and analyzing the practices and beliefs of actual religious groups through field work at churches, synagogues, mosques, and other places of religious life;
+Students achieve these objectives through a range of experiential opportunities design to achieve the following outcomes:

-- studying the importance and challenges of philosophy and religion in past and present human lives; - learning how to report in both oral and written form the results of their textual and field work, using appropriate discipline-related documentation and source materials.
+- analyze primary source materials from many different philosophical and religious traditions: - construct and defend a personal position on major questions of meaning and value, informed by insights from philosophical and religious traditions; - observe, differentiate, and describe the practices and beliefs of actual religious groups through textual studies and field work at churches, synagogues, mosques, and other places of religious life; - report in both oral and written form the results of their textual studies and field work, using appropriate discipline-related documentation and source materials